incerta/schematox/README.md

 ## Pros

-- The statically defined JSON compatible schema is a killer feature:
+- The statically defined JSON compatible schema
-  - It has great potential for automation in the context of DB model creation, CRUD backends, documentation, outer interface requirements etc.
-  - One can store schema changes as static JSON and potentially use it for creating coherent DB Model migration logic.
-  - One can check if the defined schema is compatible with our constraints using the "as const satisfies Schema".
+- Check defined schema correctness using non generic type `Schema`
-- Programmatically defined schemas are also supported, but as a means of creating statically defined schemas.
+- Programmatically defined schemas supported as mean of creation statically defined schema
-- There is a clear separation of concerns for validating and parsing logic.
+- Clear separation of concerns for validating and parsing logic:
-  - The Schematox parser is used for dealing with an outer interface where the data type is not guaranteed.
+  - Parser is used for dealing with an outer uknnown interface
-  - The Schematox validator is used for dealing with an internal interface where the data type is known.
+  - Validator is used for dealing with an internal known interface
-- Schematox uses an Ether-style error handling system.
-It never throws an error on an unsuccessful schema subject check.
-Instead, our parser/validator always returns an `EitherError` object.
+- Schematox uses an Ether-style error handling
-- We offer first-class support for branded base schema types.
+- We offer first-class support for branded base schema primitive types
 - We have zero dependencies.
 The runtime code logic is small and easy to grasp, consisting of just a couple of functions.
 Most of the library code is tests and types.

-Essentially, to define a schema, one doesn't even need to import any functions from our library, only the `Schema` type.
+Essentially, to define a schema, one doesn't need to import any functions from our library, only the `as const satisfies Schema` statement.
 This approach does come with a few limitations.
 The first is `stringUnion` and `numberUnion` schema default values are not constrained by the defined union choices, only the primitive type.
 We might fix this issue later, but for now, we prioritize this over the case when `default` extends union choice by its definition.

 A second limitation is the depth of the compound schema data structure.
 Currently, we support 7 layers of depth.
 It's easy to increase this number, but because of the exponential nature of stored type variants in memory, we want to determine how much RAM each next layer will use before increasing it.